 Because the LP gas alarm is connected directly to the auxiliary battery, it is always drawing a small amount of current.
-Even though this current draw is slight, it could drain the coach battery during storage periods of 30 days or longer.
-We recommend turning the auxiliary battery switch off or disconnecting the battery cables from the auxiliary battery during extended storage periods to avoid discharge.
+Even though this current draw is slight, it could drain the coach battery during storage periods when the house battery will not be charged regularly by the engine or shoreline.
+To avoid battery discharge we recommend turning the Aux.
+Batt switch off during storage periods or between periodic weekend use.

 If the coach batteries become extremely drained (8.5 volts or less), the amber Low Voltage/FAULT light on the face of the alarm will come on, and in some rare cases the LP alarm may begin to sound on its own.
-This condition is not likely to occur except during storage situations when coach battery charge is not being restored by the converter charger or solar charger.
+If this happens, connect the shoreline to 110-volt supply to recharge the house batteries.